Key takeaways:

 Suicidal ideation, or thoughts about death

 If you have any of these symptoms, talk to a healthcare professional.
-They’ll help you figure out what’s causing your symptoms, and whether you need to stop using Ozempic.
+They’ll help you figure out what’s causing your symptoms, as well as the best next steps to take.

-It depends.
 There’s no FDA warning that cautions against using Ozempic if you have depression.
-And so far there’s no clear evidence that using Ozempic will make your depression worse.
+And so far there’s no evidence that using Ozempic will make your depression worse.

-That being said, it's still a good idea to carefully watch for any changes in your mood when using Ozempic — especially if you have a history of depression.
-If you begin to notice any changes, talk to a healthcare professional as soon as possible.
+That being said, if you’re taking Ozempic, it's still a good idea to carefully watch for any changes in your mood, especially if you have a history of depression.
+If you begin to notice any changes while taking the medication, talk to a healthcare professional as soon as possible.

 Ozempic is generally easy to use, but it can cause side effects in some people.
 Common side effects include: